Home » Mediterranean Diet » Dinner » The Ultimate One-Pot Mediterranean Fasolakia (Green Bean & Chickpea Stew)

 Instructions

-• Infuse the Oil: In a large, cold Dutch oven, combine half of the olive oil (1/6 cup), the sliced garlic, and the lemon peel.
-Set the heat to medium-low.
-Gently warm the oil until the garlic is fragrant and just beginning to turn golden, about 3-4 minutes.
-Do not let it brown.
-Using a slotted spoon, remove and discard the garlic and lemon peel.
+1. Infuse the Oil: In a large, cold Dutch oven, combine half of the olive oil (1/6 cup), the sliced garlic, and the lemon peel.
+Set to medium-low and gently warm until fragrant and just turning golden, 3–4 minutes.
+Do not brown.
+Remove and discard the garlic and lemon peel.

-• Build the Base: Increase the heat to medium.
-Add the chopped onion and fennel to the infused oil.
-Sauté, stirring occasionally, until the vegetables are soft, translucent, and sweet, about 8-10 minutes.
+2. Build the Base: Raise heat to medium.
+Add onion and fennel; sauté, stirring occasionally, until soft and translucent, 8–10 minutes.

-• Bloom the Spices: Add the ground cumin, dried oregano, and ground cinnamon to the pot.
-Stir constantly for 1 minute until the spices are toasted and highly aromatic.
+3. Bloom the Spices: Add cumin, oregano, and cinnamon; stir constantly for 1 minute until aromatic.

-• Deglaze and Unify: Pour in the white wine (or broth) and scrape up any browned bits from the bottom of the pot.
-Let it bubble for 30 seconds.
-Stir in the crushed tomatoes, the remaining 1.5 cups of vegetable broth, the bay leaf, Kosher salt, and black pepper.
+4. Deglaze and Unify: Pour in the white wine (or broth) and scrape up any browned bits; bubble 30 seconds.
+Stir in the crushed tomatoes, 1.5 cups vegetable broth, bay leaf, kosher salt, and black pepper.

-• Finish with Freshness: Remove the pot from the heat and discard the bay leaf.
-Stir in the fresh lemon juice and chopped parsley.
-Drizzle the remaining 1/6 cup of extra virgin olive oil over the top.
-Taste and adjust seasoning with more salt if needed.
+7. Finish with Freshness: Remove from heat and discard the bay leaf.
+Stir in lemon juice and parsley.
+Drizzle the remaining 1/6 cup olive oil over the top.
+Taste and adjust salt as needed.
 Serve hot.

 Notes